 - Blood stem cells in your bone marrow make exact copies of themselves, as well as divide to create myeloid and lymphoid stem cells.
-These cells create all the red blood cells, white blood cells and platelets for your body. - · Lymphomas form from developing lymphocytes.
+These cells create all the red blood cells, white blood cells and platelets for your body. - Lymphomas form from developing B-cells, T-cells or NK cells.